JihanChowdhury334/lebrons-js-weather-app/README.md

 - Weather codes are mapped to SVG icons via `getWeatherIcon()` in `utils.js`
 - Messages appear for errors (e.g., “City not found”)

-## 🎨 Preview
-(Add a screenshot or GIF of the weather app UI once deployed)

 ## 📦 Setup & Usage
 1. Clone or download this repository
 2. Open `index.html` in your browser